 This growing trend of remote meetings has become a permanent fixture in the realm of international business.
 Use these guidelines to ensure your company is available, thorough, and respectful, despite the virtual connection and distance.

 Jessica Thiefels has been writing for more than 10 years and is currently a full-time writer and small business consultant.
 Her work has been featured on Forbes and Business Insider and she’s written for Manta, Infusionsoft, Business.com and more.
-Follow her on Twitter @Jlsander07 and connect LinkedIn.
+Connect with her via LinkedIn.